Mesa Verde High School: Current School Statistics and Programs

-Around 899 students currently attend Mesa Verde High School.
+Around 857 students currently attend Mesa Verde High School.

 Mesa Verde has a highly active AVID program, a reading and academic skills program which serves all grade levels at the school.
 Mesa Verde also provides additional real world work experience (and academic credit) to junior and senior students through the Regional Occupation Program (ROP).
 A strong business tech and entrepreneurship program trains student to run a small business, and coordinates with local businesses to provide on-the-job training programs designed to prepare students to be business managers.

-The school also has a coordinated Fine Arts program, featuring drawing and painting, ceramics, art design, band, drama, stage production, and play writing classes that can lead to certificates that provide entry into professional fine arts programs and organizations.
+The school also has a coordinated Fine Arts program, featuring drawing and painting, ceramics, art design, band, choir, and guitar, drama, stage production, and play writing classes that can lead to certificates that provide entry into professional fine arts programs and organizations.
 The Public Safety program, through classes and mentor training, allows students to gain experience in areas of law enforcement, security services, community assistance, government security agencies, and private investigation services.